frogyushi/frogyushi/README.md

 # @yushi
-Hi, I'm Josh―a software developer from the Netherlands.
+Hi, I'm Josh―a software developer from the Netherlands with knowledge in front― & back-end development.<br>
 Working on providing fun & useful functionalities on discord via bots.
-Knowledge in front― & back-end development.

 **I can be contacted via:**